Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Model Performance

-Firstly, we note that model size does play a significant role in model ability in relation to our annotation task.
-GPT-2 and Flan-T5 both failed utterly at their smaller model sizes, while their XL and Large variants performed $\sim$~3\% to 15\% better.
-We additionally note that absolute model size in terms of parameters does not appear to be a consistent indicator of performance across model families, at least at the small sizes we consider.
-Llama2's 7B variety appears to perform similarly to GPT2's XL variety, despite being over four times the size.
-We mention this to caution resource-constrained researchers: \textbf{larger may not always mean better when performing cross-model family comparisons.}
+First, we note that within a model family, size does play a significant role in a model's ability to perform well on our annotation task.
+GPT-2 and Flan-T5 both failed utterly at their smaller model sizes, while their XL and Large variants performed $\approx$3\% to 15\% better.
+We additionally note that absolute model size in terms of parameters across model families does not appear to be a consistent indicator of performance.
+Llama2's 7B variety performed similarly to GPT-2's XL variety, despite being over four times the size.
+We mention this to caution resource-constrained researchers: \textbf{larger may not always mean better when comparing across model families.} Additionally, those models which were aligned (Flan-T5 and all GPT-3.5 models) performed the best.
+We \textbf{recommend compute-constrained researchers prioritize smaller, aligned models.}

-Secondly, we observe that in our annotation task, models appear to be slightly vulnerable to the way that their inputs are formatted.
-Namely, we observe small performance differences between \texttt{flan-t5\_seq2seq} and \texttt{flan-t5\_seq2seq\_boseos} at both the base and large sizes, as well as between \texttt{gpt2\_xl} and \texttt{gpt2\_xl\_boseos}.
-We believe this is significant because it suggests that opaque defaults may have observable effects on performance.
-Namely, as of the time of writing, HuggingFace's tokenizers \emph{all} have BOS, EOS tokens internally defined, but each model's tokenizer has a different default behavior when it comes to tokenization with BOS, EOS tokens.
-We also observe a bug in the latest version of HuggingFace's model loading library, which causes Llama2 to be loaded at \emph{half precision} by default.
-We believe this is significant because \emph{reducing precision is known to substantially affect performance and convergence behavior}~\footnote{We observe this behavior when converting the model format from Meta's version to HuggingFace's.
-We fix the offending line to prevent this behavior for the experiments we report.
-We also note we personally observed quantization affecting our benchmark results!}~\cite{dettmers2023qlora, wortsman2023stable}. \textbf{We urge other researchers to be particularly careful of library and model defaults as they could be a potential confound in model performance.}
+Second, we observe that models appear to be vulnerable to the inclusion or exclusion of BOS, EOS tokens.
+Namely, we observe small performance differences between \emph{all} open-source models, but most strikingly in the Llama2 model family.
+We believe this is significant because it suggests that opaque defaults have observable effects on performance.
+Further, those effects do not appear to be consistent across model families.
+Specifically, as of the time of writing, HuggingFace's tokenizers \emph{all} have BOS, EOS tokens internally defined, but each model has a different default behavior when it comes to including or excluding BOS, EOS tokens. \textbf{We urge other researchers to be particularly careful of library and model defaults as they could be a potential confound in model performance.}